 The process of defining and establishing a functional Organisational Culture is a continuous and cyclical process.
 This is because goals / objectives are updated and changed over time, so your Organisational Culture should be too.
 In addition, it is all too easy to fall into bad habits or take good practices to a dysfunctional extreme.
 However, with a reliable measurement tool and a knowledgeable team, creating cultural transformation does not have to be complicated.

-At the end of the day, if you want to create cultural change, you have to understand where you currently are, where you want to go, and the actions that will take you from point A to point B. We have our own methods for doing this at Hofstede Insights and if you want more information about our process, see this page.
+At the end of the day, if you want to create cultural change, you have to understand where you currently are, where you want to go, and the actions that will take you from point A to point B. We have our own methods for doing this at The Culture Factor Group (Previously known as Hofstede Insights) and if you want more information about our process, see this page.

-One of the biggest topics we work with at Hofstede Insights is aligning working practices and communication in multicultural teams.
+One of the biggest topics we work with at The Culture Factor Group (Previously known as Hofstede Insights) is aligning working practices and communication in multicultural teams.
 We get requests for many different types of workshops and development sessions from companies looking to improve cross-cultural teamwork.
 We truly believe that positive change can be achieved but, for lasting transformation, we have to focus first on the Organisational Culture.

 This is because it is unlikely that employees or team members change their values, meaning their National Culture preferences don’t change, so we have to focus on the organisational practices.
 In practice this means that while the organisation will set its own Organisational Culture, how people feel about the practices is dictated by their National Culture.
 People don’t generally like to work against their values for a longer period of time, and therefore you need to take their National Culture into account if you want to see a sustainable long term change in your organisation.